 SUD is often multigenerational, and you may have multiple family members who struggle with the condition.
 According to Progress in Biophysics and Molecular Biology, “Familial inheritance of drug abuse is composed of both genetic and environmental factors.”
 In some cases, a genetic predisposition may be activated by external triggers.
 Environmental factors that can increase a person’s risk of developing SUD include:

 Your relationship with the person misusing substances will play a role in determining how best to respond.
 A spouse, parent, child, or sibling struggling with active SUD might leave you feeling overwhelmed.
 If you rely on them financially or live with them, it can add another layer of complication.
 Individuals in outpatient, intensive outpatient (IOP), or partial hospitalization (PHP) programs, should avoid contact with individuals who may endanger their sobriety.
-Newport Beach Recovery Center offers a wide range of services and levels of care, including sober living housing if you need a safe, sober space to establish new routines.
+Newport Beach Recovery Center offers a wide range of services and levels of care if you need a safe, sober space to establish new routines.

 Should You Cut off Communication During Substance Use Disorder Treatment?